artttj/synto/README.md

 ---

-Built for **engineers, PMs, and founders** who are tired of the copy-paste-summarize loop — skip the prep work and get straight to insights you can act on.
+If you're tired of copy-pasting pages into ChatGPT and typing "summarize this," Synto cuts that loop.
+You clip the page, pick a template, and ask.
+Built for engineers, PMs, and founders who want to get to the answer without the prep.

 - [Why Synto?](#why-synto)
 - [Templates](#template-library)